MechanicalRabbit/DataKnots.jl/doc/src/queries.md

 ### Compiling queries

 In DataKnots, applying a query to the input data is a two-phase process.
-First, the query is compiled to a pipeline.
+First, the query generates a pipeline.
 Second, this pipeline transforms the input data to the output data.

 Let us elaborate on the role of pipelines and queries.
 In DataKnots, just like